unconfused/Fedora-Post-Install/README.md

  ...in Kernel Parameters under General Settings in Grub Customizer and click save.

+## Add PulseEffects

+PulseEffects is an EQ and effects for the PulseAudio sound on the system.
+Puts an app called "EasyEffects" on your system so you can add EQ and such.

+	sudo dnf install pulseeffects

 ## Terminal Theming

 Add fonts for Starship to work...